oddbird/oddsite/content/2017/06/27/susy3.rst

 and a syntax module to add API sugar over top.
 There are two primary API functions,
 ``span()`` and ``gutter()``,
-and a total of 4 configuration settings.
+and a total of four configuration settings.

 That's right, Susy3 has no mixins.
 When we wrote the mixins for Susy1 and Susy2,